Our Departments

 Advanced Topics (AT) Courses

 Advanced Topics courses in science are intended for students who have demonstrated a high level of engagement and mastery in their core science classes and wish to further grow their knowledge and skills in a challenging course taught at the level of an introductory college course.
 A student who wishes to request an Advanced Topics course and meets the prerequisites should discuss this with their current science teacher and the AT teacher.
-Science Advanced Topics courses:
+Science Advanced Topics courses:-

-- encourage creativity, complex analysis, and the application of knowledge
+encourage creativity, complex analysis, and the application of knowledge;

-- inspire students to seek out and explore new and original questions about their world
+inspire students to seek out and explore new and original questions about their world;

-- require more self-directed work and provide less didactic support than non-AT courses
+require more self-directed work and provide less didactic support than non-AT courses;

-- are second-year courses in a discipline (Chemistry, Biology, Physics) that allow students to build upon
+are second-year courses in a discipline (Physics, Chemistry, Biology) that allow students to build upon core concepts while extending to more complex topics;

-- develop lab and communication skills at a level expected in introductory college courses
+develop lab and communication skills at a level expected in introductory college courses.

 - Advanced Topics in Physics: Modern Mechanics

-Courses not offered in 2025-2026
+Courses not offered in 2026-2027

-- Astronomy Honors (not offered in 25-26)
+- Organic Chemistry Honors (not offered in 26-27)

 Visual and Performing Arts